MilesAlford/di-workshop-01-intro-to-p5/README.md

 ```

 **What might these lines do?**
+They store information under each declared variable e.g. variable r = colour code 255
 **What happens if you change the numbers?**
+Changes the colour code assigned to the variable.
+It calls the background function, which uses the varaibles as parameters
 **What numbers are allowed / What numbers have an effect?**
+0-255
 Look at this line:

 ```js